 These supplies should be gathered and prepared in advance before the arrival of the puppy.
 They will go a long way in helping the little one adjust to his/her new surroundings.

 - Travel Crate – If you are driving to pick up your puppy you will want a travel crate for your puppy to ride home in.
 Especially if you will not have any passengers riding with you.
-A travel crate size of 32″L X 22.5″W X 24″H, or bigger, will suffice for your journey.
+A travel crate size of approximately 32″L X 22.5″W X 24″H will suffice for your journey.
 This should not be your puppy’s permanent crate as he/she will outgrow it very quickly.

 - Bedding – You’ll want to put some comfy, washable bedding in the crate.
 A big, cushioney dog bed is nice, although hard to wash if it doesn’t have a removable cover and your pup may decide to chew it up.
-While your puppy is still in the potty training phase use blankets and towels that can be thrown in the washing machine.
+While your puppy is still in training use blankets and towels that can be thrown in the washing machine.
 I like to use hospital bed pads because they are waterproof on the bottom.
-Plastic or metal crate trays are plastic or metal are ideal for cleaning, however they offer no traction for your Dogue de Bordeaux.
+Crate trays are made of plastic or metal so ideal for cleaning, however they offer no traction for your Dogue de Bordeaux.
 I hate seeing big dogs struggle to get up because the floor is too slick.
 This is not good for their joints at all.
 I have found that large bathroom mats with the rubber backing work great in crates.
 They provide added comfort and traction for the dog.

-- Dishes– A stainless steel bowl is best for feeding.
+- Dishes – A stainless steel bowl is best for feeding.
 Dogues de Bordeaux are at a high risk for Bloat (Gastric Dilation, Torsion, Volvulus).
-You can minimize the risk to your Dogue de Bordeaux by carefully controlling when and how your dog eats his meals.
-We want to avoid our Dogue gulping down his food.
-Us a slow feeder bowl Link if you have a fast eater on your hands.
+You can minimize the risk to your Dogue de Bordeaux by carefully controlling when and how your dog eats his/her meals.
+We want to avoid our Dogue gulping down his/her food.
+Use a slow feeder bowl if you have a fast eater on your hands.
 Food and water dishes should be rinsed out daily and washed with soap and hot water as least once a week.
-We use 4 quart stainless steel water pails: Link. ***Note*** – Dogues drool excessively while drinking.
-Set the water pail on a towel to soak up the initial water fall.
-Additionally, Dogues slime up their water dish in just a couple of uses.
+We use 6 quart stainless steel water pails. ***Note*** Dogues drool excessively while drinking.
+Set the water pail in a shoe tray to catch the initial water fall.
+Dogues will slime up their water dish in just a couple of uses.
 They do not like to drink water that is full of drool.
-Therefore, you will need to refresh their water at least 3-4 times per day.
+You will need to refresh their water throughout the day.

 - Chew Toys – Kong brand toys are durable enough to hold up to the kind of punishment your Dogue de Bordeaux will put them through.
 Provide a variety of textures.
 Some puppies prefer rope toys, some rubber toys, others like balls.
 Avoid toys that have little parts that can be broken or chewed off and then swallowed.
 Use caution with raw hides.
 As the dog chews on the raw hide it gets smaller and smaller and eventually fits completely in the dog’s mouth.
 This could lead to a choking disaster.
 Especially if you go to take the raw hide away.
 Most dogs will try to swallow whatever they have in their mouths instead of giving it to you.
 Alternatively, opt for a large raw bone or real antlers that will not splinter or break.

 - Cleaning Supplies – Baby wipes, vinegar, baking soda, carpet spot cleaner, bleach, original blue Dawn dish soap.
 NO PINE PRODUCTS.

 - Drool Rags – Cut up old t-shirts, hand towels, anything will do.